 Electric Water Heater Wiring Connections

-How to Wire a Water Heater: Wiring Connections for a 240 volt 30 amp Electric Water Heater.
+How are the electrical wires connected for an electric water heater?
+Wiring Connections for a 240 volt 30 amp Electric Water Heater.

 Wiring a Water Heater